Newport Camogie 1962

 Mr. McGovern also thanked the local press for the generous coverage of games and constructive criticism during the year; Mr. P. Jennings, proprietor of the Travellers Friend Hotel, for the excellent meal and also the representatives of the various boards for their attendance.

-May the sun never set on the G.A.A. activities of our parish, he concluded.
 Introduced by the capable M.C. as A first class captain and a first class handballer, Mickie Kelly, captain of the victorious Burrishoole football team , said the function was a very historic one for him.
 After many years of trying, very hard trying , Burrishoole had at last brought home the Cusack Cup to the place of its origin.

 He wished to thank the team members for their fine work and also their trainer and officials.
 He paid a special tribute to the supporters of the club, without whose help we would not be celebrating victory here tonight said Mr. Kelly.